joelagnel/octopress-root/source/_posts/2016-03-20-tif-need-resched-why-is-it-needed.markdown

 Preemption
 ----------
-Kernel Preemption is the process of forceably grabbing CPU from a user or kernel context and giving it to someone else (user or kernel).
-It is the primary means for timesharing a CPU between competing tasks (I will use task as terminology for process).
+Preemption is the process of forceably grabbing CPU from a user or kernel context and giving it to someone else (user or kernel).
+It is the means for timesharing a CPU between competing tasks (I will use task as terminology for process).
 In Linux, the way it works is a timer interrupt (called the tick) interrupts the task that is running and makes a decision about whether a task or a kernel code path (executing on behalf of a task like in a syscall) is to be preempted.
 This decision is based on whether the task has been running long-enough and something higher priority woke up and needs CPU now, or is ready to run.

 These things happen in `scheduler_tick()`, the exact path is *TIMER HARDWARE INTERRUPT* -> `scheduler_tick` -> `task_tick_fair` -> `entity_tick` -> `check_preempt_tick`.
+`entity_tick()` updates various run time statistics of the task, and `check_preempt_tick()` is where TIF_NEED_RESCHED is set.

 Here's a small bit of code in `check_preempt_tick`
 ```